Volunteering for Acadia

 Acadia National Park was created by the individual efforts of people who loved this place and were motivated to care for it.
 Today, you can be a part of this legacy by volunteering in the park with Friends of Acadia.
 Whether you volunteer for a few hours, a few months, or year after year, you’ll see a new side of Acadia, feel a deeper connection to the park, and leave this national treasure a little better than you found it.

-Thousands of volunteers contribute tens of thousands of hours each year on essential projects.
+Many hundreds of volunteers contribute thousands of hours each year on essential projects.
 Together, they make a real and lasting difference for Acadia National Park.